rebelcl0ud/blog/_posts/2018-01-22-[20]-updating-past-projects.markdown

 I've had a a todo list of sorts regarding past projects.
 My main focus was on functionality so styling was always something I wanted to revisit.

-I haven't decided on whether I would combine all edits on this post or give each project it's individual post, but for now I'll start with listing my first update.
+I haven't decided on whether I will combine all edits on this post or give each project it's individual post, but for now I'll start with listing my first update.

 ## Quote Machine